Be Bushfire Ready

 -

-Saturday 4th - Brigade truck display around town (from 10am) and workshops at Civic Centre (from 1.00pm) 1.
+Saturday 2nd - Brigade truck display around town (from 10am) Basic Fire preparedness workshops at Civic Centre and Advanced Workshops at the Denmark RSL (from 1.00pm) VR Goggle Experience at the Denmark Library 1.
 Preparing your property for bushfire.
 2. Creating an emergency bushfire plan.
 3. Questions and answer panel.

 -